Manager UI

 Filtering assets and agents

-Filtering assets Figure 6.
-Asset filtering by typing the asset name (left) or by using the advanced filter, selecting an asset type, typing the attribute name (without spaces) and filter on an attribute value
+Figure 6.
+Asset filtering by typing the asset name (left) or by using the advanced filter, selecting an asset type, typing the attribute name (without spaces) and filtering on an attribute value

 Grouping assets and group control